 - Property prices: According to Land Registry figures, properties in Pembrokeshire had an overall average price of £230,977 as of May 2022.

 - Area attractions: With its stunning beaches, coastal walks and countryside, Pembrokeshire is really for outdoor holidays; soaking up nature, walking and relaxing in the rural setting.
 If you do visit with children though, there are play centres, animal attractions and sporty activities to enjoy.

 The Peak District

-The UK’s first National Park, the Peak District is one of the best settings to buy a holiday home thanks to its timeless charm.
-Hugely popular with tourists for its natural beauty, the Peak District has plenty for visitors, from historic houses and market towns, to caves and family friendly attractions.
+The UK’s first National Park, the Peak District is one of the most popular destinations to buy a holiday home due to its timeless charm.
+Thanks to its natural beauty, the Peak District is a great choice for UK holidays and has plenty for visitors, from historic houses and market towns, to caves and family friendly attractions.

-Another Welsh destination, Snowdonia is the perfect holiday for outdoorsy types and nature-lovers.
-Centered around Snowdonia National Park, visitors can enjoy an abundance of activities such as walking, cycling, water sports and horse riding.
-There are also beautiful sights across the region; think rugged coastlines, waterfalls and woodlands as far as the eye can see.
+- Area attractions: Snowdonia is a destination for nature lovers and you’re likely to be visiting for the sole purpose of exploring Snowdonia National Park.
+Visitors can enjoy an abundance of activities such as walking, cycling, water sports and horse riding.
+There are also beautiful sights across the region; think rugged coastlines, waterfalls, and woodlands as far as the eye can see.

 How much can you borrow?